CaioDaoud/BMW-CS/README.md

 	    $: python geraIndice.py GovTxtTeste/ govTxtBase/ govInd/ govTxt.

-	III Splitting the index in two tiers (govInd/fir_25. govInd/sec_25.) , with 25% in the first tier..
+	III.
+Splitting the index in two tiers (govInd/fir_25. govInd/sec_25.) , with 25% in the first tier..

 	     [python Split2.py <pathIndice> <Nome do Indice.> <% (1 - 99)>]